So you’re having a baby!

 First things first: When you get the good news, call your insurance company and find out exactly what they cover, including ultrasounds and c-sections.
 If you have a good relationship with your OB-GYN, you could also ask them to call on your behalf.
 Some insurance plans will cover everything and you are just responsible for the co-pay, others will only cover part of the services you need.

-How much are all these doctors visits going to cost me?
+How much are all these doctor visits going to cost me?

 You will need to go to the doctor at least once per month while you’re pregnant and every week towards the end of the pregnancy.
 Even if you have good health insurance, this can add up.
 Once you get information from your insurance company, add up what you expect each visit to cost so you have a clear idea of the number going in and can set aside extra funds for it.